Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

-\addsf{ These models also have larger values of entropy per baryon $s/k_\mathrm{B}\approx30$--50 and shorter expansion timescales $r/v^r\sim \SI{50}{ms}$ than rapidly rotating models \texttt{T20} and \texttt{AD20x2} (see the middle and bottom panels of Fig.~\ref{fig:hists}).
-In our interpretation, this result stems from the following three reasons.
+The middle panel of Fig.~\ref{fig:hists} shows the mass histogram as a function of entropy per baryon, $s/k_\mathrm{B}$.
+These models have large values of entropy per baryon $s/k_\mathrm{B}\approx30$--50 and short expansion timescales $r/v^r\sim \SI{50}{ms}$ than a rapidly rotating model \texttt{AD20x2} (see \S~\ref{subsec:high-mdot}).
+This result can be explained by the following three reasons.
 First, for moderately rotating models, the typical radius of the disk is smaller at the onset of the outflow because of the shorter time of the onset of the outflow after the disk formation.
 This requires a larger heating efficiency for the disk matter to be unbound and for the outflow matter to have the higher velocity.
 Second, since the outflow sets in before the disk settles into a quasi-steady phase, the shear of the poloidal velocity field in addition to that of Keplerian motion leads to more efficient viscous heating.
 Third, the entropy generated by the viscous heating is not efficiently lost by the neutrino emission because of the lower neutrino cooling efficiency.
-These properties of moderately rotating models produce the ejecta with a higher entropy and a shorter timescale. }
+These properties of moderately rotating models produce the ejecta with a higher entropy and a shorter timescale.